clux/kubecon2020/source/slides.md

 notes:
 - We can also make our own derivable with our own options for it.
 Here we are using kube's `CustomResource` proc-macro, and we are telling kube, the values of the resource parameters (group, version, kind).
 This will create all the code around a custom resource.
-- Bunch of options there, we've tried to mimic the usability of kubebuilder setup in this particular case.
+- Bunch more options available, we've tried to mimic the usability of kubebuilder setup in this particular case.
 - What it does: creating a type Foo attaching spec/status/meta, ctor, crd method.

 ---